andrew/ultimate-awesome/README.md

 - [awesome-etc](https://github.com/ethereumclassic/awesome-etc) - An awesome list of resources of all things relating to the Ethereum Classic project.
 - [MY-COMPUTER-SCIENCE-CURRICULUM](https://github.com/farhankarim/MY-COMPUTER-SCIENCE-CURRICULUM) - This repository consists of free online courses you can take which are equivalent to a bachelors degree in Karachi.
 - [awesome-deep-learning](https://github.com/HI-AGI/awesome-deep-learning) - 深度学习资料.
+- [Awesomelist-3d](https://github.com/Hippogriff/Awesomelist-3d) - An awesome list of tools available in 3d computer graphics for the research in computer graphics/vision and machine learning.
 - [awesome-react-native](https://github.com/huaize2020/awesome-react-native) - React Native资源大全中文版。An awesome React Native packages and resources.
 - [awesome-riboseq](https://github.com/JackCurragh/awesome-riboseq) - A list of bioinformatic tools for working with Ribo-Seq data.
 - [awesome_codegeneration](https://github.com/LIANGQINGYUAN/awesome_codegeneration) - A list of papers and resources dedicated to code generation.